loginom/loginom-help-en-omegat/data/quick-start/first-scenario.md

 To use any component in the workflow, it must be dragged from the component panel to the workflow construction area.

 Select the [Text file](../integration/import/txt-csv.md) component in the Import section and transfer it to the construction area (refer to Figure 2).
-In this case the workflow node responsible for import is created.
+In this case, the workflow node responsible for import is created.
 Icons of possible actions will be displayed after mouse click.
-Call the [Wizard](../integration/import/txt-csv.md) (refer to.
-Figure 3).
+Call the [Wizard](../integration/import/txt-csv.md) (refer to Figure 3).

 ![Call node configuration wizard.](./first-scenario-3.png)